oukNan/myapp/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+Code file will display components of the menu app.
+The menu app is designed for the end user to visualize clearly on "Breakfast, lunch, dinner."
+This way, the user can become engaged that drives in possible revenue for the client.

 ### `npm test`

 Launches the test runner in the interactive watch mode.\